Javalbert/binary-expression-tree/README.md

 - Order of operations for binary operators can be reordered
 - Left-to-right evaluation
 - Short-circuit evaluation
-- Expression parser uses the same API to build an expression
+- Expression parser uses the same Expression API to build an expression